orra-dev/agent-fragile-to-prod-guide-with-cf-agents/monolithic-app/README.md

 # Marketplace Assistant - Initial Monolithic Application

-This is the initial implementation of our AI-powered Marketplace Assistant.
+This is the updated implementation of our [AI-powered Marketplace Assistant](https://github.com/orra-dev/agent-fragile-to-prod-guide/tree/main/monolithic-app#marketplace-assistant---initial-monolithic-application), now powered by [Cloudflare Agents](https://developers.cloudflare.com/agents/).
 It's a monolithic application that handles all aspects of the shopping experience, from product recommendations to delivery estimation, purchase processing, and notifications.

 ## Architecture

-This a classic Agent setup where an LLM uses tool calling to find info and execute tasks.
+This implementation leverages Cloudflare Agents.
+The assistant uses OpenAI for tool calling and interacts with users to find products and execute tasks through a terminal-based interface.

 There's a minor twist where we also call another Agent using a tool call (simulated for delivery estimates).